ScottBrian/scottbrian_utils/README.rst

 6. The msgs item is a simple facility you can use to send messages between threads.
 7. The stop_watch item is a simple timing function that you can use in test cases.
 8. The timer item provides a way to keep track of time to determine when a function has timed out.
+9. The Pauser class provides a pause function similar to the python sleep function, but with improved accuracy.

 Examples:
 =========